-NYB recognises the positive contribution it can make towards protecting children and young people from radicalisation to violent extremism.
-NYB will continue to empower children and young people to create communities that are resilient to extremism and support the wellbeing of particular children and young people who may be vulnerable to being drawn into violent extremism or crime.
+NYB recognises the positive contribution it can make towards protecting children from radicalisation to violent extremism.
+NYB will continue to empower children to create communities that are resilient to extremism and support the wellbeing of particular children and adults at risk of being drawn into violent extremism or crime.
 It will also continue to promote the development of spaces for free debate where shared values can be reinforced.

 Radicalisation is the process by which individuals come to support terrorism or violent extremism.
 There is no typical profile for a person likely to become involved in extremism, or for a person who moves to adopt violence in support of their particular ideology.
 Radicalisation and extremism can be wider than religious beliefs and linked affiliations and can include radicalisation around far right groups and also by criminal groups connected with gang activity.
-Although a number of possible behavioural indicators are listed below, staff should use their professional judgement and discuss with the DSL if they have any concerns:
+Although a number of possible behavioural indicators are listed below, the team should use their professional judgement and discuss with the DSL if they have any concerns:

 - Use of inappropriate language

 - Secretive behaviour

 - Searching for identity, meaning and belonging

 - Possession of violent extremist literature including electronic material accessed via the internet and communication such as e-mail and text messages

 - Behavioural changes

-- The expression of extremist views
+- The expression of extremist views including behaviours that are commonly grouped under the heading "toxic masculinity" and misogyny

 - Advocating violent actions and means

-- Association with known extremists - Seeking to recruit others to an extremist ideology
+- Association with known extremists

+- Seeking to recruit others to an extremist ideology

-If staff have any significant concerns about a child/young person beginning to support terrorism and/or violent extremism, they should discuss this with the Designated Safeguarding Lead immediately.
+If a team member has any significant concerns about a participant beginning to support terrorism and/or violent extremism, they should discuss this with the Designated Safeguarding Lead immediately.

-9. Indicators of abuse and what you might see
+10. Indicators of abuse and what you might see